 Explanation: Straight edge and surface are viewed against the light.
 The gap between surface and straight edge should be negligible small for perfect straight surfaces and the measurement of straightness is observed by seeing the colour of light produced due to interference caused by diffraction of light.

 5. What is the name of a pair of straight edges?

 a) Drum sticks

 c) Winding sticks

 d) Self closed pair

-Explanation: Straight edge is a measuring tool consists of a steel and and is used to check the straightness.
+Explanation: Straight edge is a measuring tool consist of a steel and is used to check the straightness.
 Straight edges are used in machining industry and automotive service.
-Winding sticks is a pair of straight edges which are used in woodwork.
+Winding stick is a pair of straight edges which are used in woodwork.

 6. What is the position of straightness interferometer in straightness measurement optics?